atomwalk12/deep-bridge-survey/README.md

 ./runner
 ```

 The docker-compose commands are optional.
-To execute the code without Docker, simply run `compile.sh` and `runner.sh` without entering a container.
+To execute the code without Docker, simply run `compile.sh` and `runner.sh` ignoring the docker commands.
+You'll need to have

 ## Code walkthrough